aimeos/map/README.md

 * @param **Closure&#124;string&#124;null** `$col` Closure, key or path to the values in the nested array or object to compute the average for
 * @return **float** Average of all elements or 0 if there are no elements in the map

-NULL values are treated as 0, non-numeric values will generate an error.
+Non-numeric values will be removed before calculation.

 This does also work for multi-dimensional arrays by passing the keys of the arrays separated by the delimiter ("/" by default), e.g. "key1/key2/key3"